Recipes for Chest Rub, Lip Balm, Muscle Rub, Healing Ointment & Cuticle Cream

 In a double boiler, melt the coconut oil and bee’s wax.
 I use an old glass measuring cup for this part because it makes it super easy to pour once it’s melted.
 When it’s totally liquefied, empty the vitamin E capsules into the liquid (if using), pour the mixture into your desired containers and add essential oils, using 15 drops for every ounce of ointment.
 Here are some I’ve made:

-Chest and Sinus Rub – I chose lavender and a breathe blend from doTERRA, but other good choices would be rosemary, tea tree, eucalyptus and/or peppermint.
+Chest and Sinus Rub – I chose lavender and a respiratory blend, but other good choices would be rosemary, tea tree, eucalyptus and/or peppermint.

 Healing Ointment – frankincense, lavender, geranium and Roman chamomile essential oils.
 Click here to learn more about this ointment and how it works.